-All of the compliance concerns that come along with these standards and regulations are just more reasons to take cyber security measures out of your own hands.
-As your students come in with more and more experience with technology, you can’t afford not to have total visibility into what’s happening on your network.
-With a limited number IT staff on hand, computer labs could become accidents waiting to happen.
+All of the compliance concerns that come along are more reasons to take cyber security measures out of your own hands.
+As your students come in with more and more experience with technology, you must know what’s happening on your network.
+With a limited number of IT staff on hand, computer labs could become accidents waiting to happen.

 But with the help of an experienced MSSP partner, you won’t have to worry about these issues.
 If you want to learn more about cyber security and regulations as they relate to the education industry—and hear more about how we partner with Garland Technology to guarantee visibility into every bit, byte and packet®—contact us today for a free consultation.